syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 Once you have set up SmartGit's [GitHub Integration](./GitHub-integration.md), you can begin using these models with minimal configuration (see below).

-If you have a paid GitHub Copilot subscription, you’ll have access to additional models.
+If you have a paid GitHub Copilot subscription, you'll have access to additional models.
 Please refer to this link for available [GitHub Models](https://github.com/marketplace/models).

 ## Configuration Best Practices